L-nsamba/playing-around-with-apis-summative-L-nsamba/README.md

 ```sh
     OPEN_FDA_API_KEY = {your-open-fda-key}
 ```
-NB: For the faciliators/graders, the key I used will be accessible via the comment section on Canvas.
 <br>

+### ❗ Note on Dependencies (No external frameworks used)
+This project uses vanilla HTML, CSS, and JavaScript in production with zero framework dependencies, as per project requirements.
+The ``` dotenv ``` package is used only for optional local development to manage environment variables.
+The application runs perfectly fine without any npm dependencies.
+For the faciliators/graders, the key I used will be accessible via the comment section on Canvas.

 <br>

 ### 🌐 Deployment Architecture